-Google says first Glass Explorer Edition units ready, releases spec details and MyGlass appAlex Wagner - Deputy Managing Editor, News Desk
+Google says first Glass Explorer Edition units ready, releases spec details and MyGlass appAlex Wagner - Editorial Director of News and Content

 This ordinary Monday night has turned into a pretty big deal for anyone interested in Google Glass, as the search company has unleashed a motherlode of new information on its upcoming piece of headwear.
 First up, Engadget notes that Google has begun emailing alerts to anyone that signed up for a Glass Explorer Edition unit at Google I/O last year, letting buyers know that the first batch of Glass units are rolling off the production line and are ready to be sent out.
 Google says that the devices will be delivered in waves, so anyone that dropped $1,500 on a pair last June will want to keep an eye on their inbox for an email from El Goog.